Digital / IT

 Electronic Prescription Service (EPS)

-Additional information can be found on the Community Pharmacy England website here: https://cpe.org.uk/digital-and-technology/eps/
+Additional EPS information and support can be found on the CPE website https://cpe.org.uk/digital-and-technology/eps/.

 EPS dispensing tokens can be ordered via the Primary Care Support England (PCSE) Online Portal.